Elite-Modding-Team/ThaumicTweaker/README.md

 - **Golem Material Tweaks:**
     - Change golem material stats such as armor, health, damage, and crafting material
 - **Pech Trade Tweaks:**
-    - Add and remove Pech trades using CraftTweaker or GroovyScript
-    - Add Pech valued items using CraftTweaker or GroovyScript
     - Change Pech item value calculation
 - **Porous Stone Tweaks:**
-    - Add or remove Porous Stone special item drops using CraftTweaker or GroovyScript
     - Change the chance special items will drop when harvesting Porous Stone
     - Increase the number of special items that drop when harvesting Porous Stone
 - **Primal Crusher Tweaks:**